mother-of-all-self-hosting/mash-playbook/docs/developer-documentation.md

 </details>

-### Advices
+### Additional hints

-- Add to the file `defaults/main.yml` in your ansible-role somewhere a line with `# Project source code URL: YOUR-SERVICE-GIT-REPO`.
-  Only then [`bin/feeds.py`](/bin/feeds.py) can find automatically the feed for new releases.
+- Add a line like `# Project source code URL: YOUR-SERVICE-GIT-REPO` to your Ansible role's `defaults/main.yml` file, so that [`bin/feeds.py`](/bin/feeds.py) can automatically find the Atom/RSS feed for new releases.